Assessment certificate categories

 Extension of a current assessment certificate may cover other companies intending to import or manufacture a notified chemical, where the holder of the original certificate agrees and as long as certain criteria are met.

-Self-assessment certificate categories allow industry to self-assess low regulatory concern chemicals against specified criteria and provide an assessment report which is screened and amended by NICNAS in consultation with the notifier if necessary before publication.
+Self-assessment certificate categories allow you to self-assess low regulatory concern chemicals against specified criteria and provide an assessment report which we screen and amend in consultation with you if necessary before publication.

 Self-assessment applications can be made for these categories of chemicals: